hello-umi/fullstack-challenge/README.md

 > (Optional) Use storybook with `npm run storybook` to organise your components.

-**Node**
+2. **Node**
-Create an API endpoint to store the data on a Database (Select the DB that you like the most) and notify our teams through different channels for them to contact the user.
+Create an API endpoint to store the data on a Database (Select the DB that you like the most) and notify our teams through different services like email or Slack.

 Tasks:
 - Create an endpoint to store the user data (Name, Topic, Message).
-- Send a notification to a different channel according the Topic.
+- Send a notification to a different service according the Topic.

 ```
-Topic    | Channel
+Topic    | Service
 ----------------------
-Sales    | Slack
+Sales    | Slack channel
 Pricing  | Email
 ```